 1. Alcatraz (Japan)

 Step into your cell at the Alcatraz Restaurant in Japan where your evening begins with a lethal injection (a cocktail).
 You’re surrounded by servers posing as doctors and nurses, and to get their attention, you bang on your cell door.
 Don’t be surprised if you suddenly find yourself in darkness.
 They shut down all the lights several times throughout the evening, and there are even demonstrations played out.
-Chow down on Penis Sausage or Dead Chicken, and be ready to streak down the cell block in your wheelchair.
+Chow down on Dead Chicken and be ready to streak down the cell block in your wheelchair.

 2. Open Desert Restaurant Australia